pytorch/serve/test/README.md

 ![POSTMAN UI](screenshot/postman.png)

 Afterwards, export the collection as a v2.1 collection and replace the existing exported collection.
-To add a new suite of tests, add a new collection to /postman and update regression_tests.sh to run the new collection and buildspec.yml to keep track of the report.
+To add a new suite of tests, add a new collection to /postman and update regression_tests.py to run the new collection and buildspec.yml to keep track of the report.